KLab/mustache-csharp/README.md

-# Mustache
+# MustacheC#

-Mustache is an implementation of the mustache template engine in C#
+MustacheC# is an implementation of the mustache template engine in C#

 ## Installation